Third Ring Road (Moscow): Route

 The Third Ring is 35 kilometers (km) in length, i. e. about 10 km in diameter.
 Lanes varies from three to five.
 As one of Moscow's main roads, the Third Ring Road suffers from heavy traffic congestion.
 There is a planned Fourth Ring between the Moscow Ring Road and the Third Ring.
 The Third Ring can be used to get from areas such as Sokolniki Park to Sparrow Hills, on the other side of the city.
 The road is used by many Moscovites who live in the suburbs of Moscow to bypass the city centre.
 The Third Ring Road was completed in 2004 with the Lefortovo Tunnel, the fifth longest urban tunnel in Europe (after the M30 RingRoad tunnels in Madrid at 7.5 km, Blanka tunnel complex in Prague at 5.5 km, Södra länken in Stockholm at 4.7 km, and the Dublin Port Tunnel at 4.5 km).
-The Third Ring Road also serves as the main highway access for the Moscow International Business Center (MIBC), a modern high-rise office district located along the western portion of the Third Ring, where it crosses the Moscow River.
+The Third Ring Road also serves as the main highway access for the Moscow International Business Center (MIBC), a modern high-rise office district located along the western portion of the Third Ring, where it crosses the Moskva River.